Juliettedqb/the-good-quote/README.md

 "The Good Quote"

-This project was built by 3 web developers in training at Ada tech school.
-We had to create a chrome extension and were free to do anything we wanted.
-Sky was the limit.
+This project is a chrome extension built by 3 web developers in training at Ada tech school.

 Our first goal was to build an ad blocker that would work on any website.
-We quickly realised that this was very ambitious and maybe a bit out of our reach.
+We quickly realised that this was very ambitious and a bit out of our reach.

-We brainstormed and decided that what we wanted most of all was to have fun and end each day with a functional version of our extension.
 Because it was so difficult to target ads, we decided to target images.

 Our MVP : an extension that removes images and displays a quote using the "Quotes" API found on rapidapi.com